ELE115/tello-emergent/README.md

 # tello-emergent

-> Emergency shutdown all Tello in the network
+> Emergency shutdown all Tello drones in the network

 ## Usage